-15 of the best quotes on Nemanja Vidic: ‘He scared centre-forwards to death’
+15 of the best quotes on Nemanja Vidic: ‘He scared strikers to death’

 Of all the world-class centre-backs to grace Manchester United over the years, Nemanja Vidic was right up there with the best – and certainly the scariest – of them all.